Sethkenney/ESP_AdafruitIO/README.md

 # ESP_AdafruitIO
-Project to take an ESP based board(ESP8266 or ESP32) connected with a BME280 and moisture sensor and output values to Adafruit IO
+Project to take an ESP based board(ESP8266 or ESP32) connected with a BME280 sensor and Analog moisture sensor, and outputs values to Adafruit IO
  -Based on ESP8266Webserver, DHTexample, and BlinkWithoutDelay (all adafruit help)